freealise/freealise/politics/README.md

 No distribution without attribution
 if AI was used then the user has to be like itself
 (visualizer.py should not be attributed to Linus)
+commission and attribution for everyone whose commercial work is used in training of generative AI

 https://pp-international.net/join-in/application-for-individual-membership/
 https://lime.ppi.rocks/index.php?r=survey/index&sid=341246